alphanumericslab/ecg-image-kit/codes/ecg-image-generator/README.md

      *Note*: The red and green boxes here have been plotted from the corresponding text files for each lead and lead-name text.

 ## Adding distortions to the synethic images
 - ### Text distortions
-     It is common for scanned ECG images to have handwritten notes by the physician, which may or may not overlap with the ECG traces.
-The toolkit provides this option by getting a dictionary of relevant keywords and randomly placing them on the ECG images.
-We collected a set of medical text related to ECG and CVDs.
-We next applied Natural Language Processing (NLP) models on these text to compile a list of biomedical phrases and keywords from these texts.
-The resulting set was converted to handwritten style images using pretrained models and the resulting images were overlayed on the ECG images from the previous step of our pipeline.
-The Python-based en_core_sci_md model from [sciSpacy](https://github.com/allenai/scispacy), was used for the NLP step for tokenization, parts of speech tagging, dependency parsing and names entity recognition.
-Next, the [SpaCy model](https://sentometrics-research.com/publication/72/)  was retrained on our collected medical texts to retain words in the ECG-CVD context.
-The dependency parser and the parts of speech tagger in the released models were retrained on the treebank of [McClosky and Charniak](https://www.semanticscholar.org/paper/Self-Training-for-Biomedical-Parsing-McClosky-Charniak/170479ac946ef294455005cc6fb6adb1d2df7a4f), which is based on the GENIA 1.0 corpus.
-Our developed synthetic ECG image generation toolbox parses words from an input text file or from online links using the [BeatifulSoup library](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), performs parts of speech tagging on the parsed words and then uses named entity recognition from the aforementioned models to identify ECG-related keywords, which are randomly chosen and add as handwritten text.
-A pretrained Recurrent Neural Network (RNN) transducer-based model paired with soft window is used to generate handwritten text from these extracted words.
+     Scanned ECG images often contain handwritten notes by physicians, sometimes overlapping the ECG traces.
+Our toolkit simulates this by using a dictionary of relevant keywords, which are randomly placed on the ECG images.
+We gathered medical texts related to ECG and cardiovascular diseases and employed Natural Language Processing (NLP) models to extract biomedical phrases and keywords.
+These were transformed into handwritten-style images using pretrained models and overlaid on the ECG images.

+     For NLP, we utilized the Python-based `en_core_sci_md` model from [sciSpacy](https://github.com/allenai/scispacy) for tokenization, parts of speech tagging, dependency parsing, and named entity recognition.
+The [SpaCy model](https://sentometrics-research.com/publication/72/) was retrained with our medical texts, focusing on ECG and cardiocascular context.
+We also retrained the dependency parser and parts of speech tagger using the McClosky and Charniak treebank, based on the GENIA 1.0 corpus.

+     Our toolbox generates synthetic ECG images by parsing words from text files or online sources using the [BeautifulSoup library](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), tagging them, and identifying ECG-related keywords with named entity recognition.
+These keywords are then converted into handwritten text using a pretrained Recurrent Neural Network (RNN) transducer-based model with a soft window.

      Adding the `--hw_text` flag to the python command provides this feature.
 Furthermore, following attributes specific to the text can be adjusted:

-     - `-l`: URL to capture relevant ECG-related text for generating handwritten text artifacts; default: https://www.physionet.org/content/ptbdb/-0.0/; type: str
+     - `-l`: URL to capture relevant ECG-related text for generating handwritten text artifacts; default: [https://www.physionet.org/content/ptbdb/](https://www.physionet.org/content/ptbdb/); type: str
      - `-n`: Number of handwritten words to add; default: 5; type: int
-     - `--x_offset`: Number of pixels by which we want to offset the words placed from the border of the image; default: 30; type: int
+     - `--x_offset`: Defines the horizontal offset (in pixels) of the placed words from the image's border; default value: 30; data type: int.
-     - `--y_offset`: Number of pixels by which we want to offset the vertical placement of words from the upper border of the image; default: 30; type: int
+- `--y_offset`: Sets the vertical offset (in pixels) of word placement from the image's top border; default value: 30; data type: int.
      - `--deterministic_offset`: Use the provided offset parameters deterministically.
 If not, takes the offset parameters as a range by which we can offset the text; default: False
      - `--deterministic_num_words`: Uses the provided number of words deterministically.
 If False, it takes the number of words as a range and adds random number of words; default: False
      - `--deterministic_hw_size`: Uses a fixed handwriting size for the handwritten text artifacts added; default: False

-     Example:
+     **Example:**

      ```bash
      python gen_ecg_images_from_data_batch.py -i my_input_dir -o my_output_dir --deterministic_lead --hw_text -n 4 --x_offset 30 --y_offset 20 -se 10